chrizzTs/Who-U/README.md

 **Uploading the Profile Picture**

 The code for uploading the Facebook profile picture is written in the file `services.js`.
-The Profile Picture in Facebok is always public, so no special right has to be given for this method.
+The Profile Picture in Facebook is always public, so no special right has to be given for this method.
 First the Link to the picture is received with an API function of OpenFB.

 ````javascript
     openFB.api({